Manbendra2014/C2/Versions/V1/README.md

 ## 3. Reverse Proxy

-The **Reverse Proxy** acts as an intermediary between the client and the server.
+The **reverse proxy** acts as an intermediary between the client and the server.
 It listens for incoming connections, forwards client requests to the server, and sends the server's responses back to the client.

 ### Key Features :
 - **Socket Communication** : Establishes a TCP connection to facilitate communication between client and server.